 My husband Bob and I have been considering retiring overseas for several years.
 With the big retirement date drawing near, we decided last year that it was time to get serious about figuring out how.

-A four-year subscriber to Live and Invest Overseas, my husband proceeded to drag me, last September, not quite kicking and screaming, to our first Retire Overseas Conference in Las Vegas.
+A four-year subscriber to Live and Invest Overseas, Bob proceeded to drag me, last September, not quite kicking and screaming, to our first Retire Overseas Conference in Las Vegas.

 I also have to admit that I feared the conference would be something of a sales job, a marketing opportunity for those who wanted to sell “travel in a box” or get-rich-quick schemes.

 I’m happy to report I was wrong and that I could not have been more pleased with the experience.